longturn/freeciv21/docs/General/Manuals/client-manual.rst

   game help for more information on using units to conduct many gameplay features besides simply establishing an embassy.

-Lastly, you can see in Figure 32 above that there are more than one conversations occurring.
+Lastly, you can see in :numref:`Diplomacy` above that there are more than one conversations occurring.
 Your foreign state department is busy!
-If you happen to click out of the :guilabel:`Diplomacy View`, for example by clicking on the button for the `Map View`_, the button for the :guilabel:`Nations and Diplomacy View` will change from what is shown in Figure 29 and instead will change to what is shown in Figure 33 below.
+If you happen to click out of the :guilabel:`Diplomacy View`, for example by clicking on the button for the `Map View`_, the button for the :guilabel:`Nations and Diplomacy View` will change from what is shown in :numref:`Nations and Diplomacy View Button` and instead will change to what is shown in :numref:`Nations and Diplomacy View Button with Diplomacy View Open` below.

+.. _Nations and Diplomacy View Button with Diplomacy View Open:
 .. figure:: ../../_static/images/gui-elements/top-bar-nations-diplomacy.png
   :align: center
-  :alt: Freeciv21 Nations w/ Diplomacy Open
+  :alt: Freeciv21 Nations with Diplomacy Open
   :figclass: align-center

-  Figure 33: Nations and Diplomacy View Button w/ Diplomacy View Open
+  Nations and Diplomacy View Button with Diplomacy View Open

 To quickly access the :guilabel:`Diplomacy View`, you can right-click on the button to bring it up.
-A normal left-click of the button will bring up the :guilabel:`Nations View` as shown in Figure 30 above.
+A normal left-click of the button will bring up the :guilabel:`Nations View` as shown in :numref:`Nations and Diplomacy View Button with Diplomacy View Open` above.

 Research View
 ^^^^^^^^^^^^^

 The :guilabel:`Research View` is a separate page showing the technology research tree.
 This is the page where you instruct your scientists which technologies to research.
-When you click the button for it as shown in Figure 34, the client will switch to your research tree.
+When you click the button for it as shown in :numref:`Research View Button`, the client will switch to your research tree.

+.. _Research View Button:
 .. figure:: ../../_static/images/gui-elements/top-bar-research.png
   :align: center
   :alt: Freeciv21 Research
   :figclass: align-center

-  Figure 34: Research View Button
+  Research View Button

 If you hover your mouse over the button, a pop up widget will appear and give you information about your nation's research.

-Figure 35 below shows a sample of a :guilabel:`Research Tree`.
+:numref:`Research Tree` below shows a sample of a :guilabel:`Research Tree`.
 In this picture the player has actually finished all of the available technologies (known as completing the research tree) and is simply researching "future" technologies.

+.. _Research Tree:
 .. figure:: ../../_static/images/gui-elements/research-tree.png
   :align: center
   :scale: 65%
   :alt: Freeciv21 Research Tree
   :figclass: align-center

-  Figure 35: Research Tree
+  Research Tree

 If nothing is being researched, the :guilabel:`Research View` button will flash to bring attention to it.